ldalzotto/Engine/doc/docs/GPU.md

 ### Image allocation

-When an image is allocated, it's image layout is undefined.
-This events execute image layout transition based on the image imageUsage.
+When an image is allocated, its image layout is undefined.
+These events execute image layout transition based on the image imageUsage.

 1. ImageLayout transition from unknown state to desired imageUsage.

 ### Read/Write to BufferGPU

-1. Push copy commands to the temporary buffer (as decribed in the [buffer section](#buffer))
+1. Push copy commands to the temporary buffer (as described in the [buffer section](#buffer))

 ### Read/Write to ImageGPU

-1. ImageLayout transition from desired imageUsage to transfert_src or transfert_dst depending on the operation.
+1. Image layout transition from desired image usage to transfert_src or transfert_dst depending on the operation.
 2. Copy command.
-3. ImageLayout transition from transfert_src or transfert_dst to desired imageUsage.
+3. Image layout transition from transfert_src or transfert_dst to desired image usage.

 # Graphics abstraction

 All graphics abstraction objects describe how a draw command is performed.
-Allocation of any graphics object is done by having a reference to the BufferMemory object because they can cause buffer or image allocation. <br/>
+Allocation of any graphics object is done by having a reference to the buffer memory object because they can cause buffer or image allocation. <br/>
 Graphics abstraction is a layer on top of the GPU memory layer.

-There is no depedencies between all these objects.
+There is no dependencies between all these objects.
 This choice has been made to not enforce any hierarchy.
-The dependency between objects is ensured by the GraphicsBinding.
+The dependency between objects is ensured by the graphics binding.

 **TextureGPU:**

-A TextureGPU is an Image with a description of which mip map or arraylayer is selected.
+A TextureGPU is an Image with a description of which mip map or array layer is selected.

 **GraphicsPass:**

 The GraphicsPass is the render texture attachments that will be used for drawing. <br/>
-Texture attachment supported are color attachment and depth attachment.
+Texture attachment supported are colour attachment and depth attachment.

 **Shader:**

 A Shader is a program that is executed against a GraphicsPass and a set of ShaderParameters. <br/>
-On allocation, a shader is configured to decide wether ztest and zwrite is perfored.
+On allocation, a shader is configured to decide whether ztest and zwrite is perfored.

 **ShaderModule:**